 Digital Footprint Definition

 A digital footprint is a trail of data you leave behind when you go online.
-Sometimes called an electronic footprint or digital shadow, you leave when visiting different websites, emailing, or submitting info online.
-It can be cookies installed on your device, apps that you share your data with, leaving a comment on some social media, or shopping online.
+Some sources also call it an electronic footprint or digital shadow.
+You leave it each time you visit different websites, send emails, or submit the info online.
+It can have a form of cookies on your device, apps you share your data with, leaving a comment on some social media, or shopping online.

 A digital footprint can be active and passive.
 One can use it to track any person’s online activities and devices.
 That’s basically how the advertisers tailor their online ads to any user so that they see only the ads they will be interested in.
 But sometimes, the thing gets abused when a data breach happens then you are completely unaware of where your data went and to whom.